Barry Clifford: Career

 In 1999 and 2000, Clifford and his project team completed three expeditions to Île Sainte-Marie off the coast of Madagascar, as a Discovery Channel Expedition Adventure initiative and tentatively identified the pirate ship Adventure Galley (flagship of William Kidd) and another pirate ship which could be the Fiery Dragon (commanded by the pirate Christopher Condent, also known as William Condon).

 On 13 May 2014, it was reported by The Independent that a team led by Clifford believed they had found the wreck of the Santa María, flagship of Christopher Columbus.
 In the following October an UNESCO expert team published a report concluding that the wreck could not be Columbus's vessel, citing among other evidence bronze fasteners which were not in use in Columbus' era, and an entry in Columbus' diary which they said was inconsistent with the location of the wreck.
 The report was heavily challenged by Clifford saying "It was highly political" and "They conducted a prejudiced and nonscientific investigation of the site."

 In May 2015, Clifford found a 50 kg silver ingot in a wreck off the coast of Île Sainte-Marie in Madagascar that he believes was part of Captain Kidd's treasure.
 This was subsequently found to be composed primarily of lead, and the claim of it being connected to Captain Kidd were dismissed by UNESCO: "However, what had been identified as the Adventure Galley of the pirate Captain Kidd has been found by the experts... to be a broken part of the Sainte-Marie port constructions."; Clifford himself has vehemently challenged UNESCO charges as being false and biased.

-He is also a Fellow of The Explorers Club.
+In 2024, Clifford had continued his work with Expedition Whydah.
+Clifford returned to the wreck site of the pirate ship Whydah Gally off of the coast of Cape Cod.
+This expedition was featured on the Discovery Channel series Expedition Unknown.
+Host Josh gates joins Clifford and underwater field archaeologist Brandon Clifford in an investigation of the wreck to find artifacts from the sunken ship.
+This episode highlights the ongoing archaeological search of the site more that three centuries after it had sank in 1717.